BoltzExchange/boltz-client/docs/README.md

 ### Configuration

-Configuration can be done via cli params or a TOML configuration file (default `~/.boltz/boltz.toml`).
-An example configuration file can be found [here](configuration.md).
-We suggest you start off with it.
-We suggest you start off with it.
+Configuration can be done via CLI params or a TOML configuration file (by default located in `~/.boltz/boltz.toml`).
+We suggest starting off with the sample configuration file, which can be found [here](configuration.md).

-`boltzd` requires a connection to a lightning node, which ban be CLN or LND.
+`boltzd` requires a connection to a lightning node, which can be CLN or LND.
 If you set configuration values for both, you can specify which to use with the `node` param.

 To view all CLI flags use `--help`.